Opensource-Academy/go/102_advanced_go.md

     )
 ```

-5. In order to reload Spacemacs, press `SPC f e D`
+5. In order to reload Spacemacs, press `SPC f e R`
 6. Now open Spacemacs and create a .go file byt typing `SPC f f` and typing in your filename plus .go extension.
 Spacemacs will now import the go layer and is able to use all the installed packages.
 To get a grasp of how these functions work, you an read this [document](https://docs.google.com/document/d/1_Y9xCEMj5S-7rv2ooHpZNH15JgRT5iM742gJkw5LtmQ/edit) and watch this [video](https://www.youtube.com/watch?v=ak97oH0D6fI)